patchew-project/qemu/docs/devel/style.rst

 Typedefs
 --------

-Typedefs are used to eliminate the redundant 'struct' keyword, since type names have a different style than other identifiers ("CamelCase" versus "snake_case").
+Typedefs are used to eliminate the redundant '``struct``' keyword, since type names have a different style than other identifiers ("CamelCase" versus "snake_case").
 Each named struct type should have a CamelCase name and a corresponding typedef.